techidaily/site-win11-tips/source/_posts/personalizing-problem-solving-in-windows-1011-with-shortcuts.md

 ![The Troubleshooting applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/the-troubleshooting-applet.jpg)

  The Troubleshooting shortcut will have the same folder library icon as Explorer’s taskbar button.
 If you would prefer something else, you can change the icon via the shortcut’s properties window.
-Check out our guide about[how to customize icons on Windows](https://www.makeuseof.com/tag/customize-icon-windows/) for details.
+Check out our guide about [how to customize icons on Windows](https://www.makeuseof.com/tag/customize-icon-windows/) for details.

 ## How to Set Up Taskbar and Start Menu Troubleshooting Shortcuts